danobi/dxuuu.xyz/src/bpf-go-pprof.md

 were realized:

 1. Go's built in CPU profiling [uses `SIGPROF` to sample][0]
-2. We recently turned on continuous `pprof` based profiling
+1. We recently turned on continuous `pprof` based profiling

+In other words, what was happening was:

+1. The verifier was taking time for verification to complete
+1. While the verifier was working, `pprof` was sending `SIGPROF` at high enough frequency to prevent verifier from completing its work
+1. `cilium/ebpf` kept retrying `bpf(BPF_PROG_LOAD, ..)` because it received
+  `-EAGAIN`s
+1. All the above caused our process to spin on prog verification

 ## Conclusion